nnnkit/all-docs-blogs/docs/react/introduction.md

 Even writing the UI using createElement for complex UIs will be a challange so instead of this we want to write similar to how we write in HTML so using `babel` we can write in the structure similar to HTML.
 That is called `JSX`.

-### Keeping the UI in sync with the state is very hard.
+### Keeping the UI in sync with the state is hard.